 The 80/20 rule – How can it work for you?

-The Pareto principle also known as the 80–20 rule, Management consultant Joseph M. Juran suggested the principle and named it after Italian economist Vilfredo Pareto who, while at the University of Lausanne in 1896, published his first paper “Cours d’économie politique.”
-Essentially, Pareto showed that approximately 80% of the land in Italy was owned by 20% of the population; Pareto developed the principle by observing that 20% of the pea pods in his garden contained 80% of the peas.
+The Pareto principle also known as the 80–20 rule, Management consultant Joseph M. Juran suggested the principle and named it after Italian economist Vilfredo Pareto who, while at the University of Lausanne in 1896, he published his first paper “Cours d’économie politique.”
+Essentially, Pareto showed that approximately 80% of the land in Italy was owned by 20% of the population.

 In business, it is usually applied as follows: 80% of your company’s profits will come from 20% of your customers.
 In essence, 80% of whatever outcome you’re expecting will come from 20% of whatever you put into your project.